Jump to content

 Why a PGD with us?

 At our fertility centre you will benefit from more than 40 years of experience in in-vitro fertilisation.
-Our quality management system is certified by TÜV and our laboratory is accredited by Dakks.
+Our quality management system is certified by TÜV.
 Our specialists accompany you throughout the entire PGD process, which we perform in cooperation with the Medical Genetic Centre in Munich (MGC).
 The MGC is a leader in human genetic diagnostics in Germany.

 Find out more about the detailed procedure: